rotem081/Gershoni-lab/Regression analysis/README.md

 normalized_parameters = Normalize(df_parameters)
 ```

-we set bounds for coeffienct (min, max), we picked 20-(-20) after trial and error.
+we set bounds for coefficients (min, max), we picked 20-(-20) after trial and error.
 we used the function dual_annealing to find minimum in the function least square
 (distance between predicted and measured effect).
 dual_annealing get function, bounds and seed (used for randomization) and return